simplyspoke/node-harvest/README.md

   - `update(projectId, id, {params}, callback)`
   - `delete(projectId, id, callback)`

 For all methods, the last variable is expected to be a callback function.
-The possible options avalible for the params object can be found in the [Harvest API Documentation]. (http://help.getharvest.com/api/)
+The possible options avalible for the params object can be found in the [Harvest API Documentation](http://help.getharvest.com/api/).

 # Testing